-The National Opera Association (NOA) is pleased to announce the Carolyn Bailey Argento Fellowship for Vocal Performance and the Dominick Argento Fellowship for Opera Composition, both of which are made possible through a generous endowment established by the prominent American composer Dominick Argento (1927-2019), and in honor of his wife, the soprano Carolyn Bailey Argento (1930-2006).
+The National Opera Association (NOA) is pleased to announce the 2024 recipients of the Carolyn Bailey Argento Fellowship for Vocal Performance and the Dominick Argento Fellowship for Opera Composition, as announced at the 2024 National Conference in Tempe, AZ.
+Three awards were made in total, to two singers and one composer.

 Carolyn Bailey Argento Fellowship for Vocal Performance recipients

 Originally from Puerto Rico, mezzo-soprano Camille Robles is currently in her last year of study pursuing her Master of Music degree at Rice University in the studio of Professor Ana María Martínez.
 Ms. Robles completed her undergraduate studies at the Puerto Rico Conservatory of Music in San Juan, where she performed the roles of Madame Flora in Menotti's The Medium and of Beppe in Mascagni's L'amico Fritz.
 She was part of the Young Artist Vocal Academy at Houston Grand Opera in 2022.
 In 2019, she was a Puerto Rico District Winner in the Metropolitan Opera’s Laffont Competition and has won awards and grants at a regional level.
 This last summer she covered the role of Idamante in W.A.
 Mozart’s Idomeneo at the Aspen Music Festival in Colorado.
 She will be doing her role debut as Olga in Tchaikovsky's Eugene Onegin this fall at Rice University.

 Ms. Robles is awarded the Carolyn Bailey Argento Fellowship for Vocal Performance for the completion of her MM degree at Rice University.